Uygar Tamer: Career

-In 2016, Uygar Tamer became known to a wider audience through her role in "The Victims – Don't Forget Me", the second part of the ARD television film trilogy "In the Middle of Germany: NSU" about the murder series of the National Socialist Underground (NSU), directed by Züli Aladağ.
-Uygar played Adile Şimşek, the wife of the first victim Enver Şimşek and the mother of Kerim and Semiya Şimşek (book: "Painful Homeland").
-For her role in the NSU trilogy "In the Middle of Germany", Uygar Tamer received the German Acting Award 2017 for Best Supporting Actress.
-In 2018, she played one of the lead roles in the Tatort episode "Die Musik stirbt zuletzt" (The Music Dies Last), a one-take film.
-She is currently filming an international series, which is in post-production.
+In 2016, Tamer became known to a wider audience through her role in The Victims – Don't Forget Me, the second part of the ARD television film trilogy In the Middle of Germany: NSU about the murder series of the National Socialist Underground (NSU), directed by Züli Aladağ.
+Tamer played Adile Şimşek, the wife of the first victim Enver Şimşek, and the mother of Kerim and Semiya Şimşek (book: Painful Homeland).
+For her role in the NSU trilogy In the Middle of Germany, Tamer received the German Acting Award 2017 for Best Supporting Actress.
+In 2018, she played one of the lead roles in the Tatort episode Die Musik stirbt zuletzt (The Music Dies Last), a one-take film.